Print Page

 Attribution/Source(s):

-This quality-reviewed publication titled "Beaming Power to Medical Chips Within the Body" was chosen for publishing by Disabled World's editors due to its relevance to our readers in the disability community.
-While the content may have been edited for style, clarity, or brevity, it was originally authored by Stanford School of Engineering and published 2014/05/21 (Edit Update: 2021/01/12).
-For further details or clarifications, you can contact Stanford School of Engineering directly at stanford.edu.
-Please note that Disabled World does not provide any warranties or endorsements related to this article.
+This quality-reviewed publication was selected for publishing by the editors of Disabled World (DW) due to its significant relevance to the disability community.
+Originally authored by Stanford School of Engineering, and published on 2014/05/21 (Edit Update: 2021/01/12), the content may have been edited for style, clarity, or brevity.
+For further details or clarifications, Stanford School of Engineering can be contacted at stanford.edu.
+NOTE: Disabled World does not provide any warranties or endorsements related to this article.

 Permalink: <a href="https://www.disabled-world.com/assistivedevices/medical/chips.php">Beaming Power to Medical Chips Within the Body</a>: Wireless system safely transmits energy to small chips paving the way for new electroceutical devices to treat illness or alleviate pain.